How long can a UK passport holder stay in Spain as a non-resident after Brexit?

 It’s all about the Schengen 90/180 day rule for non-residents in Spain

-One of the major points of confusion for ‘swallows’, non-resident holiday home owners and Spanglophiles in general is how long can a UK passport holder spend in Spain/the Schengen area after the end of the Transition Period for the UK leaving the European Union (EU).
+One of the major points of confusion for ‘swallows’, non-resident holiday home owners and Spanglophiles in general is how long can a UK passport holder spend in Spain/the Schengen area now the UK has left the European Union (EU).

 What are the Schengen Visa rules and what has changed?